LauraLafuenteG/Sex-differences/README.md

-This folder contains the MATLAB scripts used in Lafuente-Gracia et al., Mind the gap: Sex-specific computational modeling reveals distinct mechanisms in bone fracture healing, submitted to _Biology od Sex Differences_ in 2026.
+This folder contains the MATLAB scripts used in Lafuente-Gracia et al., Mind the gap: Sex-specific computational modeling reveals distinct mechanisms in bone fracture healing, to be submitted to _Biology of Sex Differences_ in April 2026.